Do you own a great website?

 If your answer to all the above questions is a definite yes, then read on to find out how a silent culprit can bring down your ranking without your knowledge.

-Shared hosting means that a one physical server and the resources hosted on it are shared between multiple users (10+ up to 200-300).
+Shared hosting means that one physical server and the resources hosted on it are shared between multiple users (10+ up to 200-300).
 All the users share the same I.P. address.
 Every user is allocated a limited amount of services such as the disk space, traffic, FTP accounts etc.

 But have you ever realised that it could also hinder your business success?
 Read on to learn how economically viable shared web hosting could actually lead to losses in the long term.

 Loading speed is the speed at which your website loads for a visitor.
-Since shared hosting could potentially host hundreds of websites on a single server, too many service requests could lead to a fall in website’s speed.
+Since shared hosting could potentially host hundreds of websites on a single server, too many service requests could lead to a fall in the website’s speed.

 A solution worth exploring is going with VPS or dedicated server.
 In this case, you can use all the CPU resources efficiently and effectively without any of the above-mentioned issues.